HangZhongZH/Reproducible-report-of-ON-THE-INSUFFICIENCY-OF-EXISTING-MOMENTUM-SCHEMES-FOR-STOCHASTIC-OPTIMIZATION/README.md

 # Reproducible-report-of-ON-THE-INSUFFICIENCY-OF-EXISTING-MOMENTUM-SCHEMES-FOR-STOCHASTIC-OPTIMIZATION

-In this repository, we provide the source code of ‘Reproducible report of ON THE INSUFFICIENCY OF EXISTING MOMENTUM SCHEMES FOR STOCHASTIC OPTIMIZATION’.
+In this repository, we provide the source code of ‘Reproducible report of on the insufficiency of existing momentum schemes for stochastic optimization’.